Visiting Scholars Programme

 As a premier university in Asia, SMU is internationally recognised for its world-class research and distinguished teaching.
 Its mission is to generate leading-edge research with global impact and to produce broad-based, creative and entrepreneurial leaders for the knowledge-based economy.

 The Yong Pung How School of Law is among SMU’s eight schools and offers LL.B., J.D., LL.M. and Ph.D. degrees.
-Located in Singapore’s Central Business District, SMU Yong Pung How School of Law has forged strong cooperation with leading law schools, top law firms and technology companies.
-Its academic research focuses on cutting-edge issues of transnational commercial law (including international economic law, private law, corporate law and governance, financial regulation, the law of insolvency and restructuring etc); technology and innovation; and dispute resolution (including private and international law and ADR).
+Located in Singapore’s Central Business District, SMU Yong Pung How School of Law has forged strong cooperation with leading law schools, top law firms and businesses including technology companies.
+Its academic research includes cutting-edge issues of transnational commercial law (including international economic law, private law, corporate law and governance, financial regulation, the law of insolvency and restructuring etc); technology and innovation (including AI, digital economy, emerging technologies and governance, computational law and data governance); dispute resolution (including private and international law and ADR); law and sustainability (such as ESG, green finance and environmental law, technology and sustainability).
 SMU faculty members have diverse experiences in multiple jurisdictions and have published widely in leading international journals.

 Lee Kong Chian Visiting Professor

-The Singapore Management University (SMU) Yong Pung How School of Law invites distinguished scholars to apply for the Lee Kong Chian Visiting Professor (LKC Visiting Professor) position which entails a visit to the Yong Pung How School of Law for up to a period of about two months.
+The Singapore Management University (SMU) Yong Pung How School of Law invites distinguished scholars to apply for the Lee Kong Chian Visiting Professor (LKC Visiting Professor) position which entails a visit to the Yong Pung How School of Law for a minimum period of three weeks and up to two months.
 This visiting professorship provides a unique opportunity for international scholars to develop academic networks and explore legal issues related to Singapore, ASEAN and Asia.
+We are inviting applications for visits beween August 2026 and April 2027.

 The LKC Visiting Professor will contribute to undergraduate or postgraduate teaching, conduct research in his/her fields and contribute to the research endeavours of Yong Pung How School of Law.

-Subject to discusison with the school, the LKC Visiting Professor will teach one undergraduate or post-graduate course ordinarily comprising 6 3-hour seminars; present at the faculty research workshop; give a seminar at the SMU Law Academy; interact with Yong Pung How School of Law colleagues; mentor early-career scholars; as well as develop one substantive publication during the visit.
+Subject to discussion with the school, the LKC Visiting Professor will teach one undergraduate or post-graduate course ordinarily comprising 6 3-hour seminars; present at the faculty research seminar/workshop; give a seminar at the SMU Law Academy; interact with Yong Pung How School of Law colleagues; mentor early-career scholars; as well as develop one substantive publication during the visit.

 Qualifications

-The LKC Visiting Professor should be a full professor at a reputable university and has an outstanding publications record.
+The LKC Visiting Professor should be a full professor at a reputable university with an outstanding publications record.
 Leadership positions in research institutions/centres or international academic associations or a strong research grant record will be an advantage.

 Compensation

-The LKC Visiting Professor will be provided with an honorarium (subject to taxes) for the undertaking of the obligations described above and to cover travel and accommodation costs.
-The amount will be determined based on the candidate’s qualifications, obligations and length of visit.
-We are inviting applications for visits between August 2024 and April 2025.
+The LKC Visiting Professor will be provided with an honorarium (subject to taxes) for the undertaking of the obligations described above and to cover travel, in full or in part, travel and accommodation costs.
+The amount will be determined based on the candidate's qualifications, obligations and length of visit.

 Allen & Gledhill Visiting Scholar Programme

-The Allen & Gledhill Visiting Scholar Programme invites applications from full-time research faculty (all ranks) from leading law schools with a strong publication record.
-The successful applicant will be expected to give a public seminar on topic of interest to a mixed audience of practitioners, policy makers and academics, a research seminar / research methodology workshop, mentoring of early career faculty at our law school, and conduct research during the visit.
-We are inviting applications for visits between August 2024 and December 2025.
+We invite applications from full-time research faculty (all ranks) from leading universities with a strong publication record for positions under the Allen & Geldhill Visiting Scholar Programme.
+The visit should be for a minimum period of two weeks.
+The successful applicant will be expected to give a public seminar on a topic of interest to a mixed audience of practitioners, policy makers and academics, a faculty research seminar / research methodology workshop, mentoring of early career faculty at our law school, and conduct research during the visit.
+We are inviting applications for visits between August 2026 and December 2027.

 We gratefully acknowledge the generous support provided by Allen & Gledhill LLP, one of the largest leading law firms in Singapore, for this visiting programme.
 For more information about Allen & Gledhill LLP, please see: https://www.allenandgledhill.com